Kamal Ibrahim (presenter): Early life

-At 18 he attended the Limerick Institute of Technology to study Electronic Engineering but left college to self fund his way through flight school; he got his private pilot's license at the age of 19.
-He returned to college at 21 and earned a professional qualification in Resource Management while working as a recruitment consultant for engineering and pharmaceutical companies, which he continued until he was 23.

 Career

 Ibrahim began modeling at the age of 19 to further fund his pilot studies.
 At 23 he was entered into the Mr. Ireland contest, which he won.
 The following year in March 2010, he went to South Korea to represent Ireland at "Mr. World," the world's largest and most famous, "boot camp styled" male pageant.
 Of the 74 countries represented, Kamal placed first and was crowned "The world's most desirable man" and spent the following 2 years traveling the world as the global ambassador for the Mister World Organisation.

 In January 2011 Kamal began his career in television after completing presenter training at The Park Studio in Dublin and Aspire Presenting in London to learn television production and train as a television presenter.
 In the summer of 2011 he enrolled at the Met Film School in Ealing studios in London where he trained as an actor; he also took up hip-hop, salsa and Jazz at Pineapple Dance Studios, received vocal training at the London Academy of Media, Film & Television, and worked intermittently as an online game show presenter for Gold Rush TV.

 Kamal's presenting career progressed in 2012 when he was selected to host Mr. World with Myleene Klass.
 In 2013 he co-hosted a six-part documentary series on RTÉ Television in Ireland called In Your Shoes and in September 2013 he was paired up again with Myleene to host Miss World, which was broadcast live from Bali, Indonesia and aired to an audience of over 1 billion viewers via the official broadcaster RCTI and their international partners.

 Kamal made his professional acting debut when he was cast by producer Robert C Kelly to play the lead role in the 2013 Christmas pantomime Aladdin, which ran 35 successful shows and also in 2013 Kamal was chosen to host the National Lottery Draws for the Irish broadcaster RTÉ which he continues to do to this day.

 In 2020 Kamal returned to his passion for flying and is also working towards his commercial airline pilots license.